RusJaI/swagger-linter/README.md

     ii.
 If you are validating a directory of openAPI files :

         swagger-linter_420 -d [path to directory with API definitions] -l [validation level 1 or 2]

+## Release Notes

+  - ### Version 1.0.7
+    From version 1.0.7 onwards, you can use the following argument to export validation results into a CSV file:

+      `--format csv`

+    ##### Usage Example
+    To run the tool and save the results in a CSV file, use the command format as follows :

+          swagger-linter_420 -f [path to API definition JSON or YAML] -l [validation level 1 or 2] --format csv